 These dogs are also typically more independent, intelligent, and adventurous than the English variety.

 In addition to their many other desirable qualities, Labs are also known for their trainability.
 One study of Labrador Retrievers found working dogs to be more trainable than show dogs.
-Others, however, claim that they’re more difficult to control due to their high energy levels, nervousness, and natural instinct to hunt.
+But others claim that they’re more difficult to control due to their high energy levels, nervousness, and natural instinct to hunt.
 Luckily, both types are intelligent, eager to please, and highly food motivated when it comes to rewards during training sessions.

 The American Lab can excel at competitive sports such as agility.
 These dogs are also well-suited to a wide variety of service dog roles.
 Regardless of the type of Labrador, they will require proper training and socialization.

 American Lab Exercise

 There’s no question that any Labrador Retriever is going to need lots of daily exercise.
 It’s just that the American Lab will likely need more than the English Lab.
 Although the amount of exercise can vary from dog to dog, an athletic American Labrador typically needs approximately two hours of daily exercise.

 Exercise-Related Health Issues

 It should be noted that the Labrador breed is prone to some serious health problems that are related to exercise.
 Young adult Labradors are genetically at risk for a condition called exercise induced collapse (EIC).
 This causes loss of muscle control after periods of extreme exercise.
 Bloat is a life-threatening stomach condition that can be brought on by vigorous activity before and after eating.
 Labradors are also at risk for hip and elbow dysplasia which can be made worse by excessive exercise.